-Plan on about 60-90 minutes by train or bullet train from Tokyo, and 2-3 hours by bullet train from Kyoto.
+Plan on about 90 minutes by rail from Tokyo, and about 2 hours 30 minutes by bullet train to Kyoto.

-If there is a drawback to Hakone, it’s that its fame and convenience make it a very popular, and sometimes crowded, destination for travelers from around the world, as well as from within Japan.
+If there is a drawback to Hakone, it’s that its fame and convenience make it a very popular (and often crowded) destination for travelers from around the world, as well as from within Japan.

-Some of our favorite luxury ryokans in Hokuriku and Hida include:
+Some of our favorite luxury ryokans in the Hokuriku region include:

 More Luxury Ryokans & Hotels in Japan